lordyersinia/MeadMates/Materials/_Inventory.md

 # Inventory History:
 - to get:
-	- water for fermenting
+	- carboy to rack into (ordered)
-	- carboy to rack into
+	- corks for the wine bottles (ordered with corker)

-	- corks for the wine bottles
+- to log
-	- scale (might use one at work)
+	- Water for must